emmayisun/emmayisun.github.io/_posts/2024-02-23-williams-axios.md

 ---
 layout: post
 title: Williams Signals Steady Policy Amid Inflation Fluctuations, Downplays Rate Hike Speculation
 categories: Fedspeak
 tags: [policy, cut, QT, Williams]
 article_excerpt: John Williams, President of the Federal Reserve Bank of New York, is maintaining a steady policy outlook and does not currently see a rate hike as his base case, despite recent unsettling inflation and job growth data.
 He acknowledges these developments but believes in a broader view, emphasizing that one month of data won't sway the Fed's long-term policy direction.
 Williams remains focused on seeing inflation consistently move towards the Fed's 2% target before considering easing restrictive monetary policies, likely later in the year.
-His interpretation of inflation trends suggests a cautious optimism, with movements in the right direction, albeit acknowledging the path can be "bumpy."
+His interpretation of inflation trends suggests a cautious optimism, with movements in the right direction, albeit acknowledging the path can be 'bumpy'.
 On the topic of the neutral interest rate, or r-star, Williams expresses skepticism about significant shifts post-pandemic, suggesting that while high fiscal deficits might push the rate higher, demographic and other factors could have a counterbalancing effect, essentially keeping it aligned with pre-pandemic trends.
 ---
 #### Headline
 Fed's Williams: Rate Cuts Likely Later This Year
 Fed's Williams: Rate Hikes Not My Base Case
-Fed's Williams: My View of Economy Unchanged After January Data, Things Moving in Right Direction - Axios Interview Fed's Williams: Expecting Slowdown in Consumer Spending Growth This Year
+Fed's Williams: My View of Economy Unchanged After January Data, Things Moving in Right Direction - Axios Interview
+Fed's Williams: Expecting Slowdown in Consumer Spending Growth This Year

 #### Link
 [Transcript](https://www.axios.com/2024/02/23/federal-reserve-bank-ny-john-williams-transcript?stream=top) || [Media](https://www.axios.com/2024/02/23/federal-reserve-bank-ny-williams)